jtedesco/PUREMatchingSelector/README.md

             </tr>
         </table>

-        Note that a mentor can have any number of applicants
+        Note that a mentor can have any number of applicants<br/>
     </li>
     <li>
-        The mentee application file
+        The mentee application file<br/><br/>

-        This should be the same file as in the first stage
+        This should be the same file as in the first stage<br/>
     </li>
     </ul>